ObsidianIRC/hosted-backend/README.md

 Upload an image using one of three methods.
 All methods return the same response format.

+**Image Processing:** All uploaded images are automatically processed:
+- Resized to fit within 1080p resolution (1920x1080 max)
+- Converted to JPEG format
+- All existing EXIF data is stripped for privacy
+- Custom EXIF data is added containing the uploader's account name and expiration timestamp

 #### Method 1: JSON URL Upload
 Perfect for importing images from external sources.